ARTICLES

 First Things First: Is Veronica a Good Cut Flower for Designs?

 Veronica has grown big in commercial cut flower production.
 Commercial growers appreciate its relatively straightforward cultivation requirements and its ability to produce multiple harvests per season when properly managed.
 Florists, on the other hand, value it for its exceptional vase life, distinctive form, and reliable availability throughout much of the growing season.
-The year-round availability also makes these flowers a consistent staple in commercial floral design industry, as a preferred choice for florists seeking reliable fillers that add texture and movement to arrangements without overwhelming other design elements.
+The year-round availability also makes these flowers a consistent staple in the commercial floral design industry, as a preferred choice for florists seeking reliable fillers that add texture and movement to arrangements without overwhelming other design elements.

-Veronica flowers in a design
+Veronica flowers in a design.

 Veronica flowers in a design.
 Photo by @gabornagyflorist